Astros in the Sky

 Notes:

-• Brought to Houston to mentor rookie second-baseman Joe Morgan.
+• Brought to Houston to mentor second-baseman Joe Morgan.
+Stayed on as a coach, 1965-67.

 • 1959 World Series MVP for "Go-Go" Chicago White Sox.